alexec/www.alexecollins.com/source/2016-03-20-developing-with-docker-building-patterns.html.md

 CMD ["java", "-cp", "/", "Main"]
 ~~~

-Finally, you can run this:
+Finally, you can build and run this image:

 ~~~shell
 docker build -t myapp:1 .